Educational Background

 Selected Publications

-- In press.
-“From Trade Laggard to Trade Leader: Japan’s Role in Countering the Backlash Against Globalization,” in Kusano and Katsumata (eds.)
-Non-Western Nations and the Future of the Liberal World Order, New York: Routledge.
+- “From Trade Laggard to Trade Leader: Japan’s Role in Countering the Backlash Against Globalization,” in Kusano and Katsumata (eds.)
+Non-Western Nations and the Liberal International Order: Responding to the Backlash in the West.
+New York: Routledge (2023).

-- In press.
-“Economic Rivals, Security Allies: The US-Japan Trade War,” in Liang and Zhang (eds.)
-Research Handbook on Trade Wars, Cheltenham: Edward Elgar.
+- “Economic Rivals, Security Allies: The US-Japan Trade War,” in Liang and Zhang (eds.)
+Research Handbook on Trade Wars.
+Cheltenham: Edward Elgar, (2022).